Gkcloud5/Better-future/Learning/Linux/Troubleshoot/Ping -Linux.md

 ##### ttl:

-* Time to live field is used as a hop counter, as you make hops, it decrements a counter by one and once the hop counter reaches 0 then packet dies
+* Time to live field is used as a hop counter, as you make hops, it decrements a counter by one and once the hop counter reaches 0 then packet dies.
+* It meant to give the packet a lifespan, we don't want our packets travelling around forever.

+##### time:

+* The roundtrip time it took from you sending the echo request packet to getting echo reply.